Notice of Annual General Meeting

-"RESOLVED THAT the following non-executive directors be re-elected, Dr Enos Banda’s re-election is subject to the passing of ordinary resolution 1.2, as members of the Group Audit Committee:
+“RESOLVED THAT the following non-executive directors be re-elected, Ms Mariam Cassim’s re-election is subject to the passing of ordinary resolution 1.2, as members of the Group Audit Committee:

-(Brief curriculum vitae for these directors are set out here of this Notice of AGM.)"
+(Brief curriculum vitae for these directors are set out here in this Notice of AGM.)”

 In terms of The King Code of Governance Principles 2016 (“King IV”) dealing with boards and directors, companies are required to table their remuneration policy every year to shareholders for a non-binding advisory vote at the AGM.
 This vote enables shareholders to express their views on the remuneration policies adopted and on their implementation.

-Section A of the company’s Remuneration Report is contained here of this Notice of AGM.
+Section A of the company’s remuneration report is contained here in this Notice of AGM.

 In terms of King IV dealing with boards and directors, companies are required to table their remuneration policy every year to shareholders for a non-binding advisory vote at the AGM.
 This vote enables shareholders to express their views on the remuneration policies adopted and on their implementation.

-Section B of the company’s Remuneration Report is contained here of this Notice of AGM.
+Section B of the company’s remuneration report is contained here in this Notice of AGM.

-Should more than 25% of the total votes cast be against either ordinary resolutions 4 or 5, the company will issue an announcement on the Stock Exchange News Service ("SENS") inviting shareholders who voted against the resolutions to meet with members of the Remuneration Committee.
-The process to be followed will be set out in a SENS announcement.
+Should more than 25% of the total votes cast be against either resolutions 5 or 6, the company will issue an announcement on the Stock Exchange News Service (“SENS”) inviting shareholders who voted against the resolutions to meet with members of the Remuneration Committee.
+The process to be followed will be set out in the SENS announcement.

 “RESOLVED THAT, the directors be and are hereby authorised, until this authority lapses at the next AGM of the company, unless it is then renewed at the next AGM of the company, provided that it shall not extend beyond 15 months, to allot and issue ordinary shares for cash on the following bases: